All-Albanian Congress: The sitting of the congress

-When Ismail Qemali came to Albania in third week of November 1912, he discussed the future of the Albanian people with present participants of the congress.
+When Ismail Kemal came to Albania in third week of November 1912, he discussed the future of the Albanian people with present participants of the congress.
 Although there was consensus for complete independence, they were also for friendly relation with the Ottoman Empire.
 Therefore, they sent telegrams to the Ottoman Western army, Vardar army and to Ioannina fortress pledging continued support for the war against the Christian states.

 On November 28, 1912, the congress' first sitting was held in the house of Xhemil bey in Vlorë.
-Qemali invited Albanians from all four vilayets (Kosovo, Scutari, Monastir and Janina) within projected Albanian Vilayet to attend the congress.
-At the beginning of the session, Ismail Qemali took the floor and, referring to the threats to the rights Albanians had gained through successful revolts since 1908, proclaimed to the delegates that they should do anything necessary to save Albania.
+Kemal invited Albanians from all four vilayets (Kosovo, Scutari, Monastir and Janina) within projected Albanian Vilayet to attend the congress.
+At the beginning of the session, Ismail Kemal took the floor and, referring to the threats to the rights Albanians had gained through successful revolts since 1908, proclaimed to the delegates that they should do anything necessary to save Albania.

 Present participants of the congress

-After Qemali's speech they began by reviewing delegates' credentials.
+After Kemal's speech they began by reviewing delegates' credentials.
 The delegates were as follows: